 Yes, we did ride on dirt roads:

 The ride was the longest I've done in a long time.
 In fact, I can't remember the year that I rode at least 80 miles (my ride was a bit longer than 111k, since I had to get to and back from the studio for the ride).
 My previous longest ride this year was 40 miles and this ride was a big leap.
-With encouragement from @sloansh, I decided that I could do the entire ride and I abandoned my two bailout points (one, two) that I had loaded on to my Garmin unit.
+With encouragement from @sloansh, I decided that I could do the entire ride and I abandoned my two bailout points (the second bailout option) that I had loaded on to my Garmin unit.

 Headed home - on Virginia Road in Concord, near Hanscom: